FlowFuse/node-red-dashboard/docs/contributing/widgets/debugging.md

+---
+description: Efficient strategies and tips for debugging your Node-RED Dashboard 2.0 setups to ensure smooth operation.
+---

 # Debugging Dashboard 2.0

 Dashboard 2.0 comes with a built-in debugging tool to understand the data being configured for each dashboard, page, theme, group and widget.